rvm/rubygems-bundler/README.md

     include: [irb, ruby]

+## Problems?

+Things not going the way you'd like?
+Try your command again with NOEXEC_DEBUG=1 set and create a ticket.
+I'll fix it right away!

 ## How does this work?

 It adds a script to every execution of ruby via the RUBYOPT environment variable.
 Then, when you run ruby, it takes a look at your working directory, and every directory above it until it can find a `Gemfile`.
 If the executable you're running is present in your Gemfile, it switches to using that `Gemfile` instead (via `Bundle.setup`).